 The full beginners course is made up of three 10-week beginners’ modules – part 1, part 2 and part 3.
 Enrol on the full syllabus (parts 1-3) to gain a complete knowledge of Japanese for beginners at the best price.
 Our teaching takes place one evening a week, ideal for those with various commitments or working full-time.

 All of our language short courses are taught by qualified native speakers and delivered at City, University of London’s main campus, in the heart of the capital.

 This Japanese evening course will help you to develop essential listening, speaking, reading and writing skills.
 You will be introduced to Japanese characters (Hiragana, Katakana and very basic Kanji).

 By the end of the course you will be able to understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.
 You will be able to introduce yourself, people you know and things you have.
 You will be able to interact in a simple way provided the other person talks slowly and clearly and is prepared to help.

-If you have no prior knowledge of Japanese you must start with Module One, which takes place in October term.
+If you have no prior knowledge of Japanese you must start with part 1, or the full syllabus (parts 1-3).

-If you have some basic knowledge of Japanese and you are already familiar with the content of Module One you may choose to enrol on Module Two or Module Three.
+If you have some basic knowledge of Japanese and you are already familiar with the content in part 1 you may choose to enrol on part 2 or part 3.
 See the Eligibility section below for more details.